spyridon-v/Python-scripts/README.md

-This script can only be used in Abaqus CAE software.
-A crack propagation application following the LEFM method is solved.Script description:

-a) A Rectangular Matrix is created

-b) Random circular inclusions are created inside the matrix

-c) A crack tip at the left side of the matrix is created

-d) Load sets, BCs and other auxiliaries, are finally created and the CRACK PROPAGATION job is solved.

-Note: The shape of the inclusions can be changed by modifing the part of the code which contains the inclusions characteristics.

-For example, elliptical or mixed shape inclusions can be used for generating the crack propagation
+This repo contains some scripts for generating crack propagation jobs on Abaqus CAE software.

+The crack propagation is being investigated with the LEFM method (Linear Elastic Fracture Mechanics)

+i) The first model is a rectangular matrix reinforced with inclusions (circular, elliptical, mixed).
+   The crack propagation is happening into the rectangular matrix.

+ii) The second model is a T-shape Structural Metallic fillet along with a rectangular bottom part
+    as a support to the upper T-shape fillet.
+The crack propagation is being investigated as the shape of the bottom support part is changing.